 Sex hormones are powerful neuromodulators of learning and memory.
-Foundational studies in rodents and nonhuman primates have established estrogen and progesterone’s influence within the central nervous system across a range of spatiotemporal scales.
+In rodents and nonhuman primates estrogen and progesterone influence the central nervous system across a range of spatiotemporal scales.
 Yet, sex hormones’ influence on the structural and functional architecture of the human brain is largely unknown.
-The Jacobs Lab uses brain imaging, endocrine, and computational approaches to deepen our understanding of sex hormone action in the human brain.
-Major initiatives include the study of endocrine aging during the midlife transition to menopause, pharmacological studies of gonadal hormone suppression, and dense-sampling studies across the menstrual cycle.
+The Jacobs Lab uses brain imaging, endocrine, and computational approaches to deepen our understanding of hormone action in the human brain.
+Major initiatives include the study of endocrine aging during the midlife transition to menopause, pharmacological studies of gonadal hormone suppression, and dense-sampling studies across the menstrual cycle and pregnancy.
 For a complete description of current projects head here.

 Join the Jacobs Lab